Financial Advice

 • Lower your phone bill.

-• Wait for prices to fall before buying (applies especially to electronics items - like DVD players).
+• Wait for prices to fall before buying (applies especially to electronics items).

 • Don't eat out as much as you'd like to.